tigoe/DataloggingExamples/WiFiDatalogger/datalogger-circuit.md

 ## The Circuit

 This example uses a light and color sensor, the AMS [TCS34725](https://ams.com/tcs34725), using [Adafruit's library](https://github.com/adafruit/Adafruit_TCS34725) for it.
 It sends the illuminance levels in lux, and the color temperature levels in degrees Kelvin.
-You can replace it with any sensor you want, however.

 ![Breadboard view of the Nano 33 IoT and TCS34725 sensor, as described below.](../images/LightLogger_bb.png)